RECOVERY THROUGH MUSIC

 From our early beginnings promoting mental health awareness, we now champion mental health action.
 By providing opportunities for people to participate in music and the arts, we directly support them on their journeys of recovery.

-Tonic runs two choirs – the Tonic Ska Choir and the Tonic Punk Choir.
+Tonic has two choirs – the uplifting Tonic Ska Choir and the invigorating Tonic Punk Choir.
 The Tonic Ska Choir was funded by The Specials through their 2019 Encore album launch at the 100 Club and the tour that followed.
-Our choirs regularly perform at gigs, festivals, rallies and events.
+Our choirs perform at gigs, festivals, rallies and events.

-Tonic also runs various workshops, including vocals, guitar, bass, art & craft, creative writing and performance anxiety.
+Tonic also runs creative workshops, including vocals, guitar, bass, art & craft, creative writing and performance anxiety.
 All of these services are provided free of charge and have helped many people in their recovery from mental illness.

 We have tried to create a home for those who don’t feel they belong in the mainstream.
 We do this by focusing on music subcultures, such as ska, punk and rock.
 But don’t worry – you don’t need to be a punk or a rude boy to get involved.
 Everyone’s welcome.

 Tonic is looking to expand its operations.
 The centrepiece of this expansion will be moving Tonic HQ to larger premises so we can grow the Tonic community.
 Our services will be increased to include greater support, such as one-to-one counselling, and we hope to offer further workshops and choirs, taking on more staff and volunteers in the process.